Follow these deer hunting tips and you’ll be able to bag huge bucks year after year.

 45. Hunt the travel corridors between bedding and feeding areas during the early season.

 46. Leave your bow or gun where you can easily grab it with little movement.
+The last thing you want is for a deer to be running by and you don’t have any type of weapon to shoot it.

 47. Stalking deer can be more successful on windy or rainy days.
 A deer’s hearing and sight are lessened during these conditions.

 48. Be sure to wear a facemask or face paint to hide the familiar contours of your face.
+Yes, deer can see your face if you can see theirs.

 49. Cover shiny equipment that might reflect light and look unnatural with paint or camouflage tape.